 Héctor Francisco Medina Abarca

 Héctor has completed his undergraduate degree in integrative genomic sciences at UNAM, Mexico, with an internship in our Lab.
-He is now a graduate student in the Harvard systems biology PhD program.
-Héctor is using Kappa to model combinatorial scaffolding in the Wnt system.
+He did his PhD in the Harvard Systems Biology PhD program and is now a postdoctoral fellow in our Lab.
+Héctor is using Kappa to model combinatorial scaffolding in signaling systems and made significant contributions to the maturation of the Kappa framework.

 Pierre is a computer scientist developing theory and software related to rule-based modeling.
-He was a postdoctoral fellow in our group and is now a DARPA-funded independent contractor working out of Paris, France.
+He was a postdoctoral fellow in our group and is now a contractor working out of Paris, France.